StenElling/ADA/Project ADA/README.md

 # A list of internal milestones up until project milestone 2
 Milestone week 1 (6/11)
 Aggregate the data from the website.
-Then analyze and clean each data set separately.
-Translate from German to English.
+Analyze and clean each data set.
+Translate data from German to English.
+Combine data sets were suitable into large dataframes for subsequent analysis.

 Milestone week 2-3 (20/11)
-Carry out time series analyses of data and summarize some of main results.
+Carry out time series analyses of data for different subsets of the population (e.g. grouped by age or civil status).
+Compare and contrast results for different subsets.
+Summarize some of the main results.
-Identify interesting patterns and shifts of these over times.
-Compare and link the different data sets.
-For example link movement patterns to civil status.
+Identify interesting patterns and their changes over times.
+Find suitable external data sets to enrich main data frame carry out more detailed analysis.

 Milestone week 4 (29/11)
 Look for correlations between moving patterns and local amenities (the number of schools, availability of public transport, supermarkets etc).
 Investigate some interesting patterns in more detail and find sutiable ways for visualising these.

-# Questions for TAa
+# Questions for TAs
-Add here some questions you have for us, in general or project-specific.